-Kitchener Neighborhood -Alpine Village Area
+Kitchener Neighborhood - Alpine Village Area

 I am visiting the neighborhood area of Kitchener and now we will discuss about Alpine Village.
 Hence be ready to know about some unexpected information about this area.

 Area of Alpine Village is small but it is full of wonderful mixture of numerous offerings and advantages, which we are going to explain in succeeding paragraphs.
 Alpine Village is bound by Ottawa Street in the north, Homer-Watson Boulevard in the east, Block Line Road in the south, and Strasburg Road in the west.
 This Village is well known to be affordable, centrally located neighborhood with a touch of suburban feeling and is full of mature trees and post-war style homes.
 Alpine Community Neighborhood Association, an active group that encourages engagement within the neighborhood represents and serves this community.
-For more details, please contact me we would be glad to help you in all possible manners.
+For more details, please contact me - Real Estate Agent Kitchener, we would be glad to help you in all possible manners.

 The village has within its boundaries two green areas.
 The Alpine Village has right in its center a big park named after its own name, ie., Alpine Park, bounded by two elementary schools on both of its sides.
 This Park has pristine fields of green, two basketball diamonds, soccer goalposts, play-ground equipment, a densely forested area and paved and lengthy trails leading to different parts of neighborhood.
 A trail, part of which begins in Alpine Village, leads to the Laurentian Trail.
 Which further leads into the huge rehabilitated land of McLennan Park.
 Once a landfill is now one of the most active park in Kitchener-Waterloo.